jevgenik/manuals/source/files/software/nodejs/nodejs.rst

 * ``npm i <package_name>`` - Install a package (locally, folder node_modules will be created)

+* Running ``npm i`` will install all the dependencies listed in the package.json file

 * ``npm i -g <package_name>`` - Install a package globally

 * ``npm i -D <package_name>`` - Install a package as a development dependency